JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 ## Conclusion

-Firebase’s Cloud Functions service is extremely powerful, and should definitely be investigated if looking into server side processing or considering managing a server yourself.
+Firebase's Cloud Functions service is extremely powerful, and should definitely be investigated if looking into server side processing or considering managing a server yourself.

 However, for many use cases it can be simpler to perform basic functionality client-side.
 Afterwards, this data can then be passed straight to Firestore or Database instead of handling it with a function.
 Additionally, the ability to only write code in JavaScript (or TypeScript, a slightly extended variant) severely limits the usefulness.
 Many Android developers will have little to no JavaScript experience, so learning a whole new language with a whole host of [unique quirks](https://developer.telerik.com/featured/seven-javascript-quirks-i-wish-id-known-about/) can be a daunting experience.